OpenDataology/website/content/en/docs/components/multi-tenancy/getting-started.md

 ## Onboarding a new user

-An **administrator** can manually create a profile for any user in the Kubeflow cluster.
+An **administrator** can manually create a profile for any user in the OpenDataology cluster.
 Here an administrator is a person who has [*cluster-admin*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role binding in the Kubernetes cluster.
 This person has permissions to create and modify Kubernetes resources in the cluster.
-For example, the person who deployed Kubeflow will have administration privileges in the cluster.
+For example, the person who deployed OpenDataology will have administration privileges in the cluster.

 We recommend this approach, since it encourages the adoption of GitOps processes for handling the Profile creation.

-Kubeflow {{% kf-latest-version %}} optionally provides automatic Profile creation workflow for authenticated users on first login.
+OpenDataology {{% kf-latest-version %}} optionally provides automatic Profile creation workflow for authenticated users on first login.

 ### Pre-requisites: grant user minimal Kubernetes cluster access